PadmajeetDoddannavar/R22EQ020/README.md

  ├─ package.json
  └─ .gitignore
 ```
-Usage
+## Usage
-Enter one or more long URLs to shorten them.
+- Enter one or more long URLs to shorten them.

-Optionally specify:
+- Optionally specify:

-Validity period (minutes)
+  - Validity period (minutes)

-Custom shortcode
+  - Custom shortcode

-Click the shortened URL to redirect to the original URL.
+- Click the shortened URL to redirect to the original URL.

-View statistics and click tracking on the Statistics page.
+- View statistics and click tracking on the Statistics page.

-Expired URLs are automatically indicated.
+- Expired URLs are automatically indicated.

+---

-Technologies Used
+## Technologies Used
-React – Frontend framework
+- **React** – Frontend framework

-Material UI – Styling components
+- **Material UI** – Styling components

-Framer Motion – Animations and transitions
+- **Framer Motion** – Animations and transitions

-localStorage – Client-side data persistence
+- **localStorage** – Client-side data persistence

+---

-Deployment
+## Deployment
-Run npm run build for production build
+- Run `npm run build` for production build.

-Deploy using any static hosting service like Netlify or Vercel
+- Deploy using any static hosting service like **Netlify** or **Vercel**.

+---

-Notes
+## Notes
-The app runs exclusively on http://localhost:3000
+- The app runs exclusively on [http://localhost:3000](http://localhost:3000)

-All logging is done using the custom logging middleware
+- All logging is done using the custom logging middleware

-Client-side validation ensures URLs and shortcodes are unique and valid
+- Client-side validation ensures URLs and shortcodes are unique and valid

+---

+## Authors
+- **Padmajeet Doddannavar** – Initial work
+- See the list of contributors who participated in this project.

+---

+## License
+This project is licensed under the **MIT License** – see the `LICENSE.md` file for details.

+---

+## Acknowledgments
+- Inspiration from various URL shortener tools
+- Hat tip to anyone whose code, libraries, or tutorials were used